Aishat-Akinyemi/aishatakinyemi.com-blog/cl1o93vrf031bapnv726ie6pv.md

 ### Creating your NEAR Account.

 You need a NEAR account to interact with the blockchain, you will also use accounts when deploying smartcontracts.
-You can [create account in the mainnet](https://wallet.near.org/) (you can think of this as the live network of near protocol) and for development purposes you need to create account on [the testnet](https://wallet.testnet.near.org/).
+You can [create account in the mainnet](https://wallet.near.org/) (you can think of this as the live network of near protocol) and for development purposes, you need to create an account on [the testnet](https://wallet.testnet.near.org/).
 This is an easy process, ensure you keep your passphrase safe.

 You may check these [step-by-step](https://docs.near.org/docs/develop/basics/create-account) instructions on creating accounts.